Vandesm14/complogic/README.md

 ## How?

 The VM only cares about outputs.
-Inputs are immediates, given when running the simulation.
+Inputs are immediates, provided when running the simulation.
 Any gate that needs an input, can either use the output of another gate, or the immediates.
-This allows everything to be incredibly dense, inside the register stack of the VM.
+This allows everything to be packed within the register stack of the VM, only storing the necessary values.

 ## Credits